RubixML/ML/README.md

 ```

 ### Leaky ReLU
-Leaky Rectified Linear Units are functions that output x when x > 0 or a small leakage value when x < 0.
-The amount of leakage is controlled by the user-specified parameter.
+Leaky Rectified Linear Units are activation functions that output x when x > 0 or a small leakage value determined as the input times the leakage coefficient when x < 0.
+The amount of leakage is controlled by the *leakage* parameter.

 ##### Rectifier